ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 ### Simulate Load on the Application
 {: #openshift-microservices-46}

-Create a script to simulate load.
+With the application now connected to a database for its data, to simulate load we will generate requests to the database using a patient id that we added to the database `ef5335dd-db17-491e-8150-20ce24712b06`.

 1. Make sure you're connected to the project where you deployed your app.
    ```sh